ReitererJulian/rdev/e3ds/software/docs/architecture/fast-api.md

 # FastAPI

-FastAPI is a simple way to build a modern Python REST APIs
+FastAPI is a simple way to build a modern REST APIs in Python

 ```python